By Kaitlyn Ersek on Aug 18, 2021 10:23:00 AM

 According to an article published by the Washington Post, “plowing and tillage are major sources of soil erosion around the world - they were key factors behind the Dust Bowl in the 1930s.”
 Furthermore, tilling leads to nutrient loss and releases CO2 into the atmosphere.

 4. How else can you build soil health?
-Incorporating Holganix Bio 800+
+Incorporating Bio 800+?

 At Holganix we believe in preserving and nourishing the water and soils so it can be passed down to future generations.

-Our flagship product - Holganix Bio 800+ harnesses the power of over 800 soil microbes to turbo charge soils.
-As a result, Holganix Bio 800+ improves soil health in the long-term while increase crop yield and root architecture in the short-term.
+Our flagship product - Holganix Bio 800+ Agriculture harnesses the power of over 800 soil microbes to turbo-charge soils.
+As a result, Holganix Bio 800+ Agriculture improves soil health in the long term while increasing crop yield and root architecture in the short term.

-Want to learn more about more about Holganix Bio 800+?
-Attend our upcoming webinar on Holganix Bio 800+: Results & Science.
+Want to learn more about Bio 800+?
+Watch our webinar on Holganix Bio 800+ Agriculture: Results & Science.
 This webinar provides an overview of our trials and data from the field.